 Spree Commerce is a free open source eCommerce software which is very unique.
 That’s because it has been developed on Ruby on Rails.
 If you’ve no experience with Ruby and are more comfortable using PHP, Spree might be a bit of a tough tool to utilise to its full potential.

 What makes Spree Commerce a great tool is how lightweight it is.
 It reportedly runs quicker than most other tools & doesn’t utilise too many online resources.
-The flexibility & scalability that Spree offers makes it the perfect solution for small businesses that have expansion plans.
+The flexibility & scalability that Spree offers make it the perfect solution for small businesses that have expansion plans.
 The more they grow, Spree will adjust and customise to suit growing needs.

 Extensions on this platform are supported by Spree, instead of independent developers, which means that any addon integrations you require are easily downloadable and usable.

-WooCommerce is not an open source e-commerce platform, but, rather a WordPress plugin.
+WooCommerce is not an open-source e-commerce platform, but, rather a WordPress plugin.
 It can be used by businesses using a WordPress content management system to turn their website into a store.

 It has a fast-growing user community, where common problems are addressed, and ideas can be exchanged.
-It also offers users the ability to design mobile compatible websites, for customers who shop on their phone or tablet.
+It also offers users the ability to design mobile-compatible websites, for customers who shop on their phone or tablet.

-WordPress users can easily integrate WooCommerce plugin into their website.
+WordPress users can easily integrate the WooCommerce plugin into their website.
 There are a lot of resources offered by WordPress for users to get the most out of WooCommerce.
 There are added paid plugin options that you can add to improve your website’s functionality and make it more feature-rich.

 Since WooCommerce can only be used by those with or using WordPress, it might not be an attractive choice for everyone.
 However, users with WordPress can access the full scalability that WooCommerce offers.

-You’ll have to create different options such as ‘red small’, ‘red medium’, ‘red large’ etc. This can be very time consuming and is one major problem with this tool.
+You’ll have to create different options such as ‘red small’, ‘red medium’, ‘red large’ etc. This can be very time-consuming and is one major problem with this tool.

-With Drupal, users get access to a highly customisable solution that’s also easy to use.
+With Drupal, users get access to a highly customizable solution that’s also easy to use.
 Its simplicity makes it perfect for all kinds of users.
 Its reliability is unquestionable, as Drupal is a known brand with a reputation for excellent service.

 Drupal for eCommerce can only be used by Drupal CMS users, which is a problem for non-Drupal users.
 Drupal comes with a “Commerce Kickstart” package, which gives users access to popular add-ons that will enhance their website functionality and streamline their eCommerce business.

 What platform you choose to go for is ultimately your decision.
 But rest assured that each of the eight solutions listed above will be beneficial for your eCommerce business, one way or another.
-Depending on what features you require, identify the free and open source eCommerce software best for you and go for it.
+Depending on what features you require, identify the free and open-source eCommerce software best for you and go for it.
 You won’t regret it.

-- Which is the best open source eCommerce software?
+- Which is the best open-source eCommerce software?